 For pilots it is important to eat and drink regularly to keep their blood glucose at normal levels.
 Listen to your body: eat when hungry and stop eating when nourished.
-You can have a small sandwich with a mixed filling in between and drinking at enough fluids should prevent low blood sugar levels and the pilot fit to fly.
+You can have a small sandwich with a mixed filling in between and drinking at enough fluids should prevent low blood glucose levels and keep the pilot fit to fly.